OpenVidu/openvidu.io-docs/docs/advanced-features/broadcast.md

 ## How does broadcasting work

 To start the broadcast of your OpenVidu session you just need to call the appropriate method passing the identifier of the session to broadcast and the URL of the ingestion service.
-These URLs usually start with `rtmp://` or `rtmps://` protocols.
+These URLs usually start with `rtmp://` or `rtmps://`.

 <div class="lang-tabs-container" markdown="1">